WW2 Memorial complex in KYIV

 This was determined by decades, that ‘Western readers’ generally find a little sense in multiple geographical names correlated anyhow with the ‘Barbarossa’ plan and the War on the East.
 The battle for Stalingrad has become an infamously known historical symbol in military history.
 Yet, one and a half year before field marshal von Paulus had to prove own identity to the stunned Soviet officers within the bunker and four months before the panzer commands had to make fire under the bellies of the tanks near Moscow, Kyiv, the capital of Soviet Ukraine, had gained a few reasons to be mentioned with ‘the most’ comparative degree.

-The historiography of the first months of the war between Nazi Germany and the USSR within the summer of 1941 was intimately connected with Kiev.
-This initial phase of the War in the East has been exhaustively researched by every military historian of the Second World War on the span of the last seventy years.
-I encourage you to take into consideration three historical matters, which generally ‘reveal’ Kiev through the lens of the Second World War, especially for Western readers.
+The historiography of the first months of the war between Nazi Germany and the USSR within the summer of 1941 was intimately connected with Kyiv.
+This initial phase of the War in the East has been exhaustively researched by every military historian of the Second World War over the span of the last seventy years.
+I encourage you to take into consideration three historical matters, which generally ‘reveal’ Kyiv through the lens of the Second World War, especially for Western readers.

 I would like to additionally provide my English-speaking readers with a few tips on the abbreviations and namings, which could be useful: